The 5 Stages of the Agile Software Development Lifecycle

 5 ways to improve software development agility

-The Agile development cycle is about bringing out the best in your team.
+The Agile software development cycle is about bringing out the best in your team.
 At the foundation of Agile are five key areas that propel speed and agility: Methodology, Architecture, Automation, Infrastructure, and Technology.

 It’s important to evaluate where your organization lies in each area honestly.
 Are you ready to accommodate changing business needs?
 If you are currently less mature in a specific area, you have more opportunities to improve.